aktive/hakboard/README.md

 - Automatic entity creation with collision detection and orphan cleanup.
 - Optimized for network performance using Home Assistant’s [DataUpdateCoordinator](https://developers.home-assistant.io/docs/integration_fetching_data/)
 - Localization included: 🇺🇸 English, 🇪🇸 Español.

+## Functionality
+In this initial release, it is a one-way sync of Kanboard data into HA, with deep-linking to Kanboard projects from the HA dashboard.
+It will create an entity for every project that provides aggregate data for tasks, task status, assignees, columns etc.. giving you an excellent birds eye view of your environment, as well as the ability to create automations from the sensor data.

+A very near release (see [Roadmap](#roadmap)) will introduce the creation of entities for each task and person, and likely others.
+We wanted to ensure the core entity generation system is rock-solid before opening it up to potentially thousands of new entities and thought it prudent to stagger this functionality.

 ## Why integrate a project management system with Home Assistant?
 HAKboard enables Kanboard to become an active participant in your smart home.
 This unlocks some obvious use cases, such as triggering events when software-related milestones are achieved or critical bugs are updated.
 While this alone opens up some interesting possibilities, it becomes truly powerful when applied creatively.
 Other ideas include: